 This type of scaffold, sometimes also referred to as a 'swing stage', is comprised of one or more working platforms suspended by ropes or other forms over overhead support, or cantilevered.
-In the City of Melbourne, suspended scaffolds are generally used in the maintenance or alteration of high rise buildings.
+Suspended scaffolds are generally used in the maintenance or alteration of high rise buildings.

-See 19.4 below for our design requirements for suspended scaffolds.
+See 19.4 for our design requirements for suspended scaffolds.

 19.2.5 If mounted directly on the footpath, scaffolds must be positioned as close as possible to the street alignment along all site frontages.
-You should design your scaffold to occupy the least amount of public space as possible in order to conduct the works, to minimise the disruption to the public space.
+You should design your scaffold to occupy the least amount of public space as possible in order to conduct the works, to minimise disruption.